Italian Fried meatballs are soft and crispy balls, made with a selection of fine meats ranging from beef, veal to chicken, turkey and pork.

 One of the optional ingredients that you will find below is mortadella ham.
 It’s a typical salami of northern Italy, made with pork.
 You can replace it with cooked ham or, in case of difficulty in finding the ingredients, do without it.

 So now here is Fried Italian meatballs recipe from scratch!
 You can eat them hot, right off the pan, or warm, or even cold as an appetizer (in this case just be sure to make their shape a little bit smaller).

-- 300 g (about 10 oz) of roast or boiled meat leftovers
+- 300 g (about 10 oz) of meat leftovers or minced pork

 - 300 g (about 10 oz) of ground beef